xluciadh/bio-volumentations/docs/source/examples.rst

 ***************************************

 Each transformation inherits from the :class:`Transform` class.
 You can thus easily implement your own transformations and use them with this library.
-You can check our implementations to see how this can be done.
+You can check our implementations to see how this can be done;
-For example, :class:`Flip` can be implemented as follows:
+for example, :class:`Flip` can be implemented as follows:

 .. code-block:: python